Microsoft EA

 • Cost-effective Licensing Models: Evaluate alternative licensing tiers or bundles, potentially shifting some users to more cost-effective licensing models or cloud-based subscriptions.

-• Product Rationalization: Determine if certain products no longer serve your strategic goals and should be discontinued.
+• Product Rationalization: Identify if certain products no longer align with your strategic goals and should be discontinued.

 Example: